AdobeDocs/developers-animatesdk-docs/Document_object/docume89.md

 #### Returns

-A point (for example, {x:10, y:20}, where x and y are floating-point numbers) that specifies the position of the transformation point (also *origin point* or *zero point*) within the selected element’s coordinate system.
+A point (for example, {x:10, y:20}, where x and y are floating-point numbers) that specifies the position of the transformation point (also *origin point* or *zero point*) within the selected elementâ€™s coordinate system.

 #### Description